CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 - Uses PAM authentication and includes `login`, `ssh`, `sudo` and `su`.
 - Allows users with privilege level 15 to run any command with sudo.
 - Allows users with privilege level 15 to run NVUE `nv set`, `nv unset`, and `nv apply` commands in addition to `nv show` commands.
 TACACS+ users with a lower privilege level can only execute `nv show` commands.
-- Supports up to seven TACACS+ servers.
+- Supports up to eight TACACS+ servers.
 Be sure to configure your TACACS+ servers in addition to the TACACS+ client.
 Refer to your TACACS+ server documentation.

 ## TACACS+ Client Packages